 Membership in state and local medical societies also suggests attention to safety and efficacy in surgery.
-Dr. Park is a member of the Medical Association of the State of Alabama and the Medical Society of Mobile County.
+Dr. Park and Dr. Rebowe are members of the Medical Association of the State of Alabama and the Medical Society of Mobile County.

 In order to have privileges in an accredited hospital, a doctor must have undergone an analysis of his or her training and clinical abilities by the specific hospital granting them privileges.
 One way to know if a surgeon has training in a particular procedure is to confirm that the surgeon has or has had privileges to do the same procedure in a hospital.
 A physician that works and operates out of his office may not have any oversight.
-There is nothing wrong with having surgery in an office but Dr. Park believes that all surgeons should have hospital privileges for any procedure that they perform in their office.
+There is nothing wrong with having surgery in an office but our physicians believe that all surgeons should have hospital privileges for any procedure that they perform in their office.
 This is a simple way for a patient to know that a surgeon has demonstrated adequate training and competency to perform the procedure to a knowledgeable regulatory board.
-Dr. Park has hospital privileges at the Providence Hospital, Springhill Medical Center, and the University of South Alabama Hospitals.
+Dr. Park and Dr. Rebowe have hospital privileges at the Mobile Infirmary, Providence Hospital, Springhill Medical Center, and the University of South Alabama Hospitals.

-Dr. Park and the staff of MPRSD and The Park Clinic want you to feel comfortable communicating your motivations and goals in seeking cosmetic enhancement and your privacy and safety are our priorities.
-Dr. Park will answer your questions and explain his recommendations.
+Dr. Park, Dr. Rebowe and the staff of MPRSD and The Park Clinic want you to feel comfortable communicating your motivations and goals in seeking cosmetic enhancement and your privacy and safety are our priorities.
+Our doctors will answer your questions and explain their recommendations.
 Pre- and post-operative photographs may help to demonstrate procedures, as examples of experiences that other patients are willing to share with you.
-Dr. Park devotes special time and attention to each patient so please plan to spend at least an hour with us.
-It helps to fill out your intake forms at home,
+Dr. Park and Dr. Rebowe devote special time and attention to each patient so please plan to spend at least an hour with us.
+It helps to fill out your intake forms at home.

 Cosmetic Surgery Statistics